Transform Spotlight: How St. Mary’s Medical Center rebalanced infusion scheduling and increased nurse productivity with iQueue in 7 weeks

-At LeanTaaS’ fourth annual Transform Virtual Hospital Operations Summit, oncology and infusion leaders from St. Mary’s Medical Center (part of SCL Health, now Intermountain Health) discussed their facility’s issues with patient capacity and scheduling, and how they deployed technology to delay a costly remodel project and provide a relaxed and positive experience for patients and nurses alike.
+At LeanTaaS’ fourth biannual Transform Virtual Hospital Operations Summit, oncology and infusion leaders from St. Mary’s Medical Center (part of SCL Health, now Intermountain Health) discussed their facility’s issues with patient capacity and scheduling, and how they deployed technology to delay a costly remodel project and provide a relaxed and positive experience for patients and nurses alike.
 For the full session, visit here.

 Located in Grand Junction, Colorado, St. Mary’s Medical Center is the largest in its area and has delivered comprehensive care to patients in western Colorado and eastern Utah for over a century.
 St. Mary’s Cancer Center, the only one in the region accredited by both the Commission on Cancer (COC) and the American Society of Radiation Oncology (ASTRO), maintains an especially high standard of care.
 Infusion scheduling and capacity challenges, however, were consistently disrupting the quality experience that St. Mary’s strove to provide to both patients and nurses.